MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/ColorChooser.md

     my Gnome::Gtk3::Window $w .= new( ... );
     my Callable $handler = sub (
-      N-GObject $native, N-GdkEvent $event, OpaquePointer $data
+      N-GObject $native, GdkEvent $event, OpaquePointer $data
     ) {
       ...
     }

     $w.connect-object( 'button-press-event', $handler);

 Also here, the types of positional arguments in the signal handler are important.
-This is because both methods `register-signal()` and `g_signal_connect_object()` are using the signatures of the handler routines to setup the native call interface.
+This is because both methods `register-signal()` and `connect-object()` are using the signatures of the handler routines to setup the native call interface.

 Supported signals
 -----------------

-### color-activated:
+### color-activated

 Emitted when a color is activated from the color chooser.
 This usually happens when the user clicks a color swatch, or a color is selected and the user presses one of the keys Space, Shift+Space, Return or Enter.

-Since: 3.4

     method handler (
       N-GdkRGBA $color,
-      Int :$_handler_id,
+      Int :$_handle_id,
       Gnome::GObject::Object :_widget($chooser),
-      :$user-option1, ..., :$user-optionN
+      *%user-options
     );

   * $chooser; the object which received the signal